ynzeth/ContextEncoders/README.md

 # Context Encoders

-A repository aimed at creating an autoencoder network that can learn to inpaint occluded areas of input images.
+A repository aimed at creating an autoencoding network that can learn to inpaint occluded areas of input images.